 Many brokers and agents have various reasons for charging less in commission.
 Most commonly, it comes down to business expenses that come with finding new customers such as marketing and advertising costs.
 If an agent lowers their commission, then they generally can acquire more customers at a lower cost than their competitors.
 With the increased number of customers, the agents can then offset the loss from the discounted commission.

-In short, it costs agent next to nothing to “sell your home”.
-So, technically an agent could charge you only $1,000 and still make a profit - depending on how much the agent valued their time.
-Said another way, an agent that only charges you $500 is not necessarily “losing” money on you as a customer.
+In short, it costs agents very little to “sell your home”.
+So, technically an agent could charge you only $1,000 and still make a small profit - depending on how much the agent valued their time.
+Said another way, an agent that only charges you $1,000 is not necessarily “losing” money on you as a customer.

 Commission Savings Comparison